jsl/dictionary-replacer/README.md

 # Dictionary Replacer in Haskell

-Recently in a Stack Builders coding dojo, we practiced [an exercise suggested by Corey Haines](http://www.confreaks.com/videos/104-aac2009-lightning-talk-under-your-fingers).
+Recently in a [Stack Builders](http://www.stackbuilders.com) coding dojo, we practiced [an exercise suggested by Corey Haines](http://www.confreaks.com/videos/104-aac2009-lightning-talk-under-your-fingers).
 In this exercise, you substitute any text surrounded by '$' signs with a dictionary substitution.

 At the time we did this exercise in Ruby, and [I came up with an extremely imperative algorithm](https://gist.github.com/jsl/8985707).
 Later, I decided that I wanted to see how it felt to implement in Haskell.
 I came up with a purely functional, type-safe implementation using the powerful Parsec library in about the same amount of lines of code as the Ruby implementation that I wrote.

-Implementing this exercise in Haskell, some things, like the `map`s that would come naturally in the Ruby implementation are still there.
-In the Ruby implementation I also avoided using regular expressions, but at the cost of readability as more conditionals crept into the code, and the amount of state that needed to be managed quickly increased.
-Using Parsec, the structure of the language becomes apparent, and I think errors would be much easier to detect visually than in the imperative version.
+Compared to the Ruby implementation which is heavily laden with conditionals, and which has a significant amount of state to track, I think that the structure of the language is much more apparent in the Haskell version.
+Using Parsec, this was incredibly easy to achieve (once I got a better grasp of the way that Parsec works) and I think errors would be much easier to detect in the Haskell version than in the ruby code.

+In both implementations I avoided using regular expressions.
+I agree with those who say that we should spend less time practicing regular expressions, and more time practicing writing parsers, so that's the approach that I took in these exercises.

 In [Corey's talk](http://www.confreaks.com/videos/104-aac2009-lightning-talk-under-your-fingers), he says,